henryhale/pixsim/docs/charset.md

 Suppose that we want to display text on the display;
 - how do we uniquely identify each character signal and then manipulate pixels to create a visual illustration of the character itself?

 Well, this is where fonts come into play.
-We need to list all characters we expect and tag them.
+But first, we need to list all characters we expect and tag them.

 ## Charset